1h4a/pthy-source/README.md

 I'm working on the L\*a\*b\* matching system.
 A particle pack will be provided - all particles available to the system will be in separate files, as the game automatically changes the color of some particles and only ever has them stored as white.
 You don't need to retexture them for them to show up as the particles from the resource pack you have, but if you do, the color will be far more accurate, as the matching would be run on vanilla particles.

+**To use PTHY's code in your own projects, provide proper credit referencing the github page. eg. 'Using code from PTHY (github.com/y3i/pthy-source)'**

 **Installation:**

   Public release: